sinatra/sinatra.github.com/testing.markdown

 The `Sinatra::Test` module includes a variety of helper methods to test your app.

-As of version `0.9.1`, Sinatra does not provides any testing framework-specific helpers anymore.
+As of version `0.9.1`, Sinatra no longer provides testing framework-specific helpers.
 Those found in `sinatra/test/*.rb` are deprecated and will be removed in Sinatra `1.0`.

 However, this document explains how to install Sinatra's test helpers intro a variety of testing frameworks.